Hippie: 1967: Human Be-In, Summer of Love, and popularity surge

-1967–1969: Revolution and peak of influence
+1967–1970: Revolution and peak of influence

 By 1968, hippie-influenced fashions were beginning to take off in the mainstream, especially for youths and younger adults of the populous baby boomer generation, many of whom may have aspired to emulate the hardcore movements now living in tribalistic communes, but had no overt connections to them.
-This was noticed not only in terms of clothes and also longer hair for men, but also in music, film, art, and literature, and not just in the US, but around the world.
+This was noticed not only in terms of clothes and longer hair for men, but also in music, film, art and literature, not just in the United States, but around the world.
 Eugene McCarthy's brief presidential campaign successfully persuaded a significant minority of young adults to "get clean for Gene" by shaving their beards or wearing longer skirts; however the "Clean Genes" had little impact on the popular image in the media spotlight, of the hirsute hippy adorned in beads, feathers, flowers and bells.

 A sign of this was the visibility that the hippie subculture gained in various mainstream and underground media.
 Hippie exploitation films are 1960s exploitation films about the hippie counterculture with stereotypical situations associated with the movement such as cannabis and LSD use, sex and wild psychedelic parties.
 Examples include The Love-ins, Psych-Out, The Trip, and Wild in the Streets.
 Other more serious and more critically acclaimed films about the hippie counterculture also appeared such as Easy Rider and Alice's Restaurant.
 (See also: List of films related to the hippie subculture.)
 Documentaries and television programs have also been produced until today as well as fiction and nonfiction books.
 The popular Broadway musical Hair was presented in 1967.

-People commonly label other cultural movements of that period as hippie, however there are differences.
+People commonly label other cultural movements of that period as hippie, but there are differences.
 For example, hippies were often not directly engaged in politics, as contrasted with "Yippies" (Youth International Party), an activist organization.
 The Yippies came to national attention during their celebration of the 1968 spring equinox, when some 3,000 of them took over Grand Central Terminal in New York—eventually resulting in 61 arrests.
-The Yippies, especially their leaders Abbie Hoffman and Jerry Rubin, became notorious for their theatrics, such as trying to levitate the Pentagon at the October 1967 war protest, and such slogans as "Rise up and abandon the creeping meatball!"
+Especially their leaders Abbie Hoffman and Jerry Rubin, the Yippies became notorious for their theatrics, such as trying to levitate the Pentagon at the October 1967 war protest, and such slogans as "Rise up and abandon the creeping meatball!"
 Their stated intention to protest the 1968 Democratic National Convention in Chicago in August, including nominating their own candidate, "Lyndon Pigasus Pig" (an actual pig), was also widely publicized in the media at this time.